eduardoloz/Systems-ChatRoom/DEVLOG.md

 ## 01/11/23
 * Created data structures for a message and a linked list for a queue for storing message history

+## 10/12/23
+*In class we fixed our previously working demo in the server to the sample server code with refresh.
+Since that is working all we have left is to implement the struct code for message history
+*Struct almost fully done